 “It’s often the cheapest form of financing available for homeowners,” says Vikram Gupta, head of home equity at PNC Bank.
 “Because the loan is secured by the house, lenders can offer it at a lower rate compared to other consumer lending products.”

-Another primary benefit of accessing money this way is that the interest you pay on a home equity loan or line of credit may be tax deductible.
+Another benefit of accessing money this way is that the interest you pay on a home equity loan or line of credit may be tax deductible.
 The deduction may be available if you use the money to buy, build or substantially improve your home, according to the IRS.

 Risks to consider

-“What that means is that if you are unable to make the monthly repayments for a sustained period of time there is a risk that the lender could foreclose on (repossess) your house,” says Gupta.
+“What that means is that if you are unable to make the monthly repayments for a sustained period of time, there is a risk that the lender could foreclose on (repossess) your house,” says Gupta.

 5 ways to increase your home equity

-If you want to borrow from your home equity but don’t yet meet your lender’s threshold, there are a few ways to increase the amount of equity you hold.
+If you want to borrow from your home equity but don’t yet meet your lender’s LTV threshold, there are a few ways to increase the amount of equity you hold.

 1. Pay off your mortgage

 The single most effective way to increase your home equity is to pay off your mortgage faster than anticipated.
 If you can’t afford to pay off your remaining mortgage in full, try making larger monthly payments, or even just a few extra payments per year.
-Not only will that help you build home equity faster, but you’ll be saving thousands of dollars in interest.
+Not only will that help you build home equity faster, but you’ll also save thousands of dollars in interest.
 Before you do this, check with your mortgage lender to make sure there isn’t a penalty for paying off your mortgage early.